 - the receiver object, this.
 You can write this to annotate any variable or declaration where you could write this in code.
 Notably, it cannot be used in annotations on declarations of static fields or methods.
 For a field, this is the field's receiver, i.e. its container.
 For a local variable, it is the method's receiver. - the receiver object as seen from the superclass, super.
 This can be used to refer to fields shadowed in the subclass (although shadowing fields is discouraged in Java). - <self>, i.e. the value of the annotated reference (non-primitive) variable.
 Currently only defined for the @GuardedBy type system.
 For example, @GuardedBy ("<self>") Object o indicates that the value referenced by o is guarded by the intrinsic (monitor) lock of the value referenced by o. - a formal parameter, represented as # followed by the one-based parameter index.
 For example: #1, #3.
 It is not permitted to write #0 to refer to the receiver object; use this instead.
 (A side note: The formal parameter syntax #1 is less natural in source code than writing the formal parameter name.
 This syntax is necessary for separate compilation, when an annotated method has already been compiled into a .class file and a client of that method is later compiled.
 In the .class file, no formal parameter name information is available, so it is necessary to use a number to indicate a formal parameter.) - a local variable.
-This is not applicable for method annotations, but is applicable to type annotations such as @KeyFor.
 Write the variable name.
-For example: myLocalVar. - a static variable.
+For example: myLocalVar.
+The variable must be in scope; for example, a method annotation on method m cannot mention a local variable that is declared inside m. - a static variable.
 Write the class name and the variable, as in System.out. - a field of any expression.
 For example: next, this.next, #1.next.
 You may optionally omit a leading "this.", just as in Java.
-Thus, this.next and next are equivalent. - an array access.
+Thus, this.next and next are equivalent.

+- an array access.
 For example: this.myArray[i], vals[#1]. - literals: string, integer, long, null, class literals. - a method invocation on any expression.
 This even works for overloaded methods and methods with type parameters.
-For example: m1 (x, y.z, #2), a.m2 ("hello"). - One unusual feature of the Checker Framework's Java expressions is that a method call is allowed to have side effects.
+For example: m1 (x, y.z, #2), a.m2 ("hello").

+One unusual feature of the Checker Framework's Java expressions is that a method call is allowed to have side effects.
 Other tools forbid methods with side effects (and doing so is necessary if a specification is going to be checked at run time via assertions).
 The Checker Framework enables you to state more facts.
 For example, consider the annotation on java.io.BufferedReader.ready():